nikhilkv246/Cooking_Reminder/README.md

 # Cooking_Reminder
 Do you keep forgetting your cooking turns while staying with your roommates/friends?
-Here is the solution for that: python application deployed on Heroku which reminds you about your cooking turn.
+Here is the solution for that: a python application deployed on Heroku which reminds you about your cooking turn.

 1.This python application has predefined weekly roster which defines individual’s cooking turn in a week.
 The application when executed, determines the date thereby determining the day of the week.
 Then picks up the corresponding email ID for that day from the roster and sends them an email reminding their cooking turns.